SecretX33/ImageToPdf/README.md

 ## Features

-- Convert images into PDF files just by drag-and-drop them into the program.
+- Create PDFs from a single or multiple images.
+- Drag-and-drop support with the provided scripts.
 - Create a single PDF with all images, or one PDF per image, at your choice.
-- Convert the images to JPG format using an optional quality factor to reduce the PDF file size.
+- Optionally reduce PDF size by converting the images to `.jpg`.
 - Automatic sorting of inputted files based on different criteria, including name, name descending, created date, created date descending, modified date, and modified date descending.

 ## Download